In his astute post “‘Native experience’ vs styling select boxes”, Bruce Lawson correctly identified a common tension in the web world:

 In Addressing OS Parity

 Assuming it is, we then have the question of which operating system to model the control after.
 Or maybe you want to offer a different take on the control based on the operating system your user is using.
 In that case, we may need to multiply the original estimate by the number of operating systems you want to support.
 But it’s worth noting that, in the Android world, different device manufacturers often “skin” the operating system to look different from other ones.
 Sometimes they even do it on a device-by-device basis.
-We’ll need to figure out which ones you want to include in your native control matrix and multiply the estimate accordingly.
+We’ll need to figure out which ones you want to include in your platform-like control matrix and multiply the estimate accordingly.

 Then there’s maintenance.
-We’ll need to test these native-like controls on each of their corresponding platforms and test the script that determines which experience gets delivered to which device to make sure we’re not accidentally sending the wrong experience.
+We’ll need to test these platform-like controls on each of their corresponding platforms and test the script that determines which experience gets delivered to which device to make sure we’re not accidentally sending the wrong experience.
 We’ll also need to test the delivery script on every other browser in our test matrix to ensure it is not causing issues there.

-What should we do when a new operating system version is rolled out? iOS, for example, has made radical shifts in the design of their native controls in each major release.
+What should we do when a new operating system version is rolled out? iOS, for example, has made radical shifts in the design of their platform-specific controls in each major release.
 We’ll probably want to create unique versions of the control for each version of each OS we support and we’ll need to keep tabs on upgrades so we don’t end up confusing our users if they visit our site in iOS 7 and have a control that looks like it’s from iOS 6.
 We’ll need to add the number of OS versions into the multiplier as well.